#61 Elmsford, NY – Bunyan

 Image

 IMG_6564This 14 foot tall Paul Bunyan statue stands in a donkey pasture overlooking Pennyrile Parkway in rural Kentucky.
 These smaller statues are rarer than the 20 foot tall models.
-In 2011, someone saw the statue and posted a photo of it at RoadsideAmerica.com.
-This Muffler Man was missing his arms and had a crude looking head.
+This particular giant has since been fully restored and has a fascinating back story.
+His restoration marks the start of our restorations back in 2015 and we have been doing them ever since for almost 10 years now.